lmd-code/lmdjsutils/LmdStorage/README.md

 ### `removeItems(['key1', ...], noSave)`

-Remove multple items by an array of keys, optionally with a `noSave` flag.
+Remove multiple items by an array of keys, optionally with a `noSave` flag.

 | Param | Type | Description |
 | --- | --- | --- |